+A telephone request to sell shares must be received prior to the close of the Exchange.
 During periods of high market activity, you may encounter higher than usual wait times.
 Please allow sufficient time to ensure that you will be able to complete your telephone transaction prior to market close.
-Neither the Fund nor its transfer agent will be held liable if you are unable to place your trade due to high call volume.
+Neither the Funds nor the transfer agent will be held liable if you are unable to place your trade due to high call volume.